OKKM-insights/model/README.md

-# Object Detector: README
+# AI - Object Detector

-This README provides a comprehensive guide for setting up, training, and running the PlanesNet Detection System.
+This README provides a comprehensive guide for setting up, training, and running the Object Detection System.
 Follow these steps carefully to ensure successful execution.

 ---